 Cathay Pacific Business Class – the bottom line

 Cathay Pacific Business Class is a highly rated product amongst many bloggers and travellers, and for good reason.
 Overall, I enjoyed my flight, and would be happy to travel this route again.
 Cathay offers a consistent and reliable product, and we’re lucky that it’s very accessible from Australia.
-The seat and entertainment options are fantastic, and the food, while not reaching gastronomic heights, is of a reasonable standard.
+The hard product is very comfortable, and entertainment options are fantastic.